woodenclock/tp/docs/UserGuide.md

 >     * E.g., `summary {<SPECIES>}` could be `summary lion` or `summary`.
 > * Do be mindful that <DATE> cannot be a date in the future

 ### 1. Adding Entries: `add`
-Adds a new entry to the system.
+Adds a new entry to the WildWatch program.

 #### 1.1 Standard Mode
 Format: `add D/<DATE> S/<SPECIES> N/<NAME> {R/<REMARKS>}`